Executive Summary

 Question #1: How often does the typical marketing professional work on the brand positioning strategy?

 At large CPG firms with existing brands, the brand positioning strategy may be seriously reevaluated every two to five years.
-But that doesn’t mean it significantly changes over time.
+But that doesn’t mean it will always significantly change over time.
 The Marlboro brand, for example, is known for using the Marlboro Man cowboy imagery and independent, masculine approach to positioning strategy and execution that dates back to the 1950s.
 When they work, these brand positionings don’t change frequently, and that’s a good thing.
 But it also means the current team may not have worked to develop the original brand positioning.

 At smaller and startup firms, the brand positioning strategy is often developed quickly, at times with little or no customer input.
 Perhaps the brand positioning is a repetition of the founder’s beliefs and stories or like, Honest Company, is built around a celebrity endorser or owner.
-In certain categories, brand influencers who are promoting themselves ‘define’ the brand’s positioning by default.
+In certain categories, brand influencers who are promoting the brand ‘define’ the brand’s positioning by default.

 A positioning strategy consulting firm will help by bringing an experienced team with a proven process that addresses four requirements.